sureshullagaddi/api-gateway-terraform/docs/setup.md

 terraform destroy -var="alarm_email=any@example.com"
 ```

-Type `yes` when prompted.

-> The S3 bucket and DynamoDB table (created by bootstrap) are **not** Terraform-managed — delete them manually in the AWS Console if fully done.
+> The S3 bucket and DynamoDB table (bootstrap resources) are **not** Terraform-managed.
+Delete them manually in the AWS Console if no longer needed.